frictionlessdata/tableschema-py/README.md

 rome,N/A
 ```

 Let's create and read a table instance.
-We use the static `Table.load` and `Table.read` methods with the `keyed` option to get an array of keyed rows:
+We use the static `Table.load` method and the `table.read` method with the `keyed` option to get an array of keyed rows:

 ```python
 table = Table('data.csv')